FLOSSBoxIN/FeedMe/doc/en/patches_0.x.md

 ###### v0.12.3 12-3-24
 - Now support Twitter
 - Instant state sync(now support for `Mark all as read` and `Mark read until here`).
-- Now when click link in article page, a menu instead of directly opening link in a browser.
+- Now when tap link in article page, a menu instead of directly opening link in a browser.
 - Now send via email will also with images.
 - Fix other bugs.